jhnbyrn/951-KLR-PAGES/isv_routine.md

 	b = ~b
 ```

-Now b:a is effectively the 2's complement of the error product ab.
+Now b:a is effectively the 2's complement of the error product ab, though this is a odd way of doing it.

 __0BEC__:
 ```